reactrotterdam/meetup/README.md

 * Jef Hellemans [LinkedIn](https://nl.linkedin.com/in/jefhellemans)
 * Michel Weststrate [@mweststrate](https://twitter.com/mweststrate)

+## Contributing

+Interested in presenting at one of our next meetups?
+Contact us using one of the methods above or reach out via email to Ivan Zub (ivan.zub at mendix.com) and Jef Hellemans (jef.hellemans at mendix.com) for details.

 ## Sponsors and Partners

 [<img src="./logos/Mendix.png" alt="Mendix" width="200">][mendix] [<img src="./logos/OReilly.png" alt="O'Reilly Media" width="200">][oreilly]